 What is the Average Cost of Private Home Health Care?

 The cost of private home health care depends on the types of services you need and the qualifications of the carer.
 If you only need minimal help around your home, such as housecleaning or meal preparation, home care from a private personal carer could be as affordable as $30/hour for a few hours a week.

 If you have more complex needs requiring private nursing care, you’ll need a carer with healthcare certifications or special skills.
 This can raise your cost to as high as $200/hour or more for a Registered Nurse on holidays or weekends.

 In-home nursing care doesn’t always require a registered nurse, however.
 Most healthcare needs can be met by a Nursing Assistant or qualified home Caregiver, which average around $65/hour.
-The CareSide Caregivers are fully trained and start at just $54/hour.
+The CareSide Caregivers are

 How Can I Pay for Private Home Care?